Shoals Technologies Group, Inc - GuruFocus.com

-On November 29, 2022, the Company entered into an amendment to its Tax Receivable Agreement pursuant to which the parties thereto agreed to grant the Company a right to terminate the Tax Receivable Agreement until December 31, 2022 (the “TRA Termination Right”) in exchange for a termination consideration of $58.1 million payable in cash (the “TRA Termination Consideration”).
+As previously announced, on November 29, 2022, the Company entered into an amendment to its Tax Receivable Agreement, pursuant to which the parties thereto agreed to grant the Company a right to terminate the Tax Receivable Agreement until December 31, 2022 (the “TRA Termination Right”) in exchange for a termination consideration of $58.1 million payable in cash (the “TRA Termination Consideration”).

-In connection with the consummation of this offering, the Company intends to exercise its TRA Termination Right and use the net proceeds from the offering to fund a portion of the TRA Termination Consideration, with the remainder to be paid with cash on hand.
+The Company has exercised its TRA Termination Right, subject to the consummation of this offering.
+The Company intends to use the net proceeds from the offering to fund a portion of the TRA Termination Consideration, with the remainder to be paid with cash on hand.
 The Company will not receive any of the proceeds from the sale of Class A common stock offered by the Selling Stockholders.

+The Selling Stockholders also granted the underwriters a 30-day option to purchase up to an additional 3,900,000 shares of Class A common stock.
+The Company’s Class A common stock is listed on the Nasdaq Global Market under the symbol “SHLS.”
+The offering is expected to close on December 6, 2022, subject to customary closing conditions.

 The shares of Class A common stock in this offering are being offered pursuant to an automatically effective shelf registration statement on Form S-3 filed with the Securities and Exchange Commission (“SEC”) on November 30, 2022.
-A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the offering will be filed with the SEC and may be obtained, when available, from: J.P.
+A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the offering was filed with the SEC and is available on the SEC’s website at www.sec.gov.
+The final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and may be obtained, when available, from: J.P.
 Morgan Securities LLC, Attention: Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717 (telephone: 1-866-803-9204), or by email at [email protected]; Guggenheim Securities, LLC, Attention: Equity Syndicate Department, 330 Madison, 8th Floor, New York, NY 10017, by telephone at (212) 518-9658, or by email at [email protected]; and Morgan Stanley & Co.
 LLC, Attention: Prospectus Department, 180 Varick Street, Second Floor, New York, New York 10014; or by accessing the SEC’s website at www.sec.gov.

 About Shoals Technologies Group, Inc.